Joel Kuhnel: Milwaukee Brewers

 On June 11, 2024, Kuhnel signed a minor league contract with the Milwaukee Brewers.
 On June 25, the Brewers selected Kuhnel's contract, adding him to their major league roster.
 The next day, he was designated for assignment without having appeared for the Brewers.
 Kuhnel cleared waivers and was sent outright to the Triple-A Nashville Sounds on June 28.
 On July 14, Kuhnel was added back to the major league roster.
 However, he was designated for assignment again on July 21, without having appeared for Milwaukee.

 Tampa Bay Rays

 On July 23, 2024, Kuhnel was claimed off waivers by the Tampa Bay Rays.
 In 5 games for the Rays, he posted a 1.13 ERA with 4 strikeouts across 8 innings pitched.
 On November 4, Kuhnel was removed from the 40-man roster.
 He rejected a minor league assignment and elected free agency.

 Philadelphia Phillies

 On December 21, 2024, Kuhnel signed a minor league contract with the Philadelphia Phillies.
-In 26 appearances for the Triple-A Lehigh Valley IronPigs, he posted a 3-1 record and 3.62 ERA with 27 strikeouts and two saves across 32 1/3 innings pitched.
+In 26 appearances for the Triple-A Lehigh Valley IronPigs, he posted a 3–1 record and 3.62 ERA with 27 strikeouts and two saves across 32 1/3 innings pitched.
 Kuhnel was released by the Phillies organization on July 3, 2025.

 New York Yankees

 On July 4, 2025, Kuhnel signed a minor league contract with the New York Yankees.
-He elected free agency on November 6.
+In 24 appearances (two starts) for the Triple-A Scranton/Wilkes-Barre RailRiders, he posted a 1–1 record and 3.45 ERA with 29 strikeouts and five saves over 31 1/3 innings of work.
+Kuhnel elected free agency following the season on November 6.

+Athletics

+On December 16, 2025, Kuhnel signed a minor league contract with the Athletics.
+On April 7, 2026, the Athletics selected Kuhnel's contract, adding him to their active roster.
+He made 25 appearances for the team, logging a 1-2 record and 4.21 ERA with 14 strikeouts and four saves across 25 2/3 innings pitched.
+Kuhnel was designated for assignment by the Athletics on June 5.

+Milwaukee Brewers (second stint)

+On June 6, 2026, Kuhnel was traded to the Milwaukee Brewers in exchange for cash considerations.
+He was designated for assignment on September 2.

+San Francisco Giants

+On September 4, 2026, Kuhnel was claimed off waivers by the San Francisco Giants.